Sports Injury Doctor Rockville, MD

 However, playing sports frequently can put a lot of stress on your body and make you more susceptible to injuries.
 You can sustain an injury during a game, a training session, or while you’re doing stretches if you’re not careful.
 Sometimes an injury occurs even when you have been taking precautions to avoid them.
-Head injuries and leg injuries are some of the most common types of injuries athletes can suffer from while playing sports.
-Some of these injuries are difficult to recover from and can impede on your performance.
+Head injuries and leg injuries are some of the most common injuries athletes can suffer from while playing sports.
+Some of these injuries are difficult to recover from and can impede your performance.

 Where Do These Stem Cells Come From?

-What Sports Injuries Can Be Treated With Stem Cells?
+What Can Sports Injuries Be Treated With Stem Cells?

 How Are Stem Cells Applied to the Injured Area?